fabiogoma/selinux-nginx-tomcat/README.md

 It was first developed and then open sourced by the National Security Agency (NSA) in 2000.
 You can find the current list of contributors [here](https://www.nsa.gov/what-we-do/research/selinux/contributors.shtml)

-Back in the early days, SELinux was just so complex that the first thing the great majority of sysadmins did, was to set it to disabled mode.
+Back in the early days, SELinux was just so complex that the first thing the great majority of sysadmins used to do, was just disable it.
 Now a days you should not be doing that, even if you don't have time or availability to study it, you should at least set it to permissive, which basicaly permits everything and generate audit alerts if necessary.

 To check the current status of your SELinux
 ```bash